openbmc/phosphor-power/phosphor-power-sequencer/docs/internal_design.md

 ## Key classes

 - PowerInterface
-  - Defines the `org.openbmc.control.Power` D-Bus interface.
+  - Abstract base class that defines the `org.openbmc.control.Power` D-Bus interface.
-  - The `state` property is set to power the chassis on or off.
+  - The `state` property is set to power the system/chassis on or off.
 This contains the desired power state.
-  - The `pgood` property contains the actual power state of the chassis.
+  - The `pgood` property contains the actual power state of the system/chassis.
+- SystemPowerInterface
+  - Sub-class of PowerInterface that handles system level D-Bus methods and properties.
+- ChassisPowerInterface
+  - Sub-class of PowerInterface that handles chassis level D-Bus methods and properties.
-- PowerControl
+- Manager
   - Created in `main()`.
 Handles the event loop.
-  - Sub-class of PowerInterface that provides a concrete implementation of the `org.openbmc.control.Power` D-Bus interface.
-  - Finds and loads the JSON configuration file.
+  - Finds and loads the JSON configuration file for the system type.
 This creates an instance of the System class.
-  - Powers the chassis on and off using the `power-chassis-control` named GPIO.
-  - Monitors the chassis pgood status every 3 seconds using the `power-chassis-good` named GPIO.
+  - Provides a timer that monitors the system and chassis every second by calling the System::monitor() method.
-  - Enforces a minimum power off time of 15 seconds from cold start and 25 seconds from power off.
 - System
   - The computer system being controlled and monitored by the BMC.
 - Chassis